paxdotdev/pax/lab-journal-zb-2024.md

     make it a combination of that special wrapper component's typeid and tnid(0) (the root)

+    ```
     todo!("add wrapper component with single template node: a def for an instance of the main userland component");
     //can give the wrapper component a spurious typeid
     //TypeId::build_singleton with some spurious import path or e.g. "ROOT_COMPONENT",
     // also give it a pascal id like RootComponent
+    ```

+    Next up: apply patches for pax-designer and pax-design-server Clean up
+    Make PR

     [ ] support non-designtime builds (esp. release)